 Recently, I was researching a nutritional article when I came across this photo of a garbage bag on a plate.

-The author was saying that many people complain of weight gain, low energy, mood swings, and other negative symptoms when their diet consists of the equivalent of nutritional garbage!
+The author was saying that many people complain of weight gain, low energy, mood swings, and other negative symptoms.

 That gets your attention, doesn’t it?